 In addition to looking after the animals, environmental education is another important area of focus in the work done at the sanctuary.
 Professional communication to ensure greater respect and understanding among visitors of all ages is a priority here.
 A wide range of presentations, guided tours and excursions helps raise awareness of the needs and difficulties of the endangered animals.

-- Thanks to the new modern facility, the success rate of care was also able to increase from the previous figure of 55–65% to up to almost 80% in 2018.
+- Thanks to the new modern facility, the success rate of care was also able to increase from the previous figure of 55–65% to up to around 80% in 2019.
 This is also a top figure when compared internationally (average of around 50%).

 - In 138 guided tours in 2019, up to 4342 visitors can become aware of the particularities and problems of the birds of prey.